 Child car seats and restraints

-Types of child car seats and restraints
+Types of child car restraints

-All restraints approved for sale in Australia support and protect a child’s head, neck and body in a crash.
+All child restraints approved for sale in Australia support and protect a child’s head, neck and body in a crash.

 Rear facing child car seats